 Andrew and Nicola Llowarch are joint directors of the practice.
 The practice was established in 2001 the partners having worked together informally since graduating in 1991.
 The practice became a limited company in 2003.

-The practice operates from an office in Bloomsbury, Central London with 8 dedicated workstations and provision for in-house modelmaking.
+The practice operates from a studio in Camden, Central London with 4 dedicated workstations and provision for in-house modelmaking.
 The size of the practice ensures that both directors have ‘hands-on’ personal involvement in the design and management of all projects.
 One of the directors would be named to take the lead role.